-Questions - All 37.
-Please specify any additional conditions with which dog breeders should comply: 38.
-On what grounds do you believe a local government could cancel a dog breeder registration? ☐ The dog breeder is convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law ☐ The dog breeder is convicted of an offence under Australian Consumer Law in relation to dogs they have sold or transferred ☐ Failing to provide their dog owner number on the microchips of the puppies that they breed ☐ Failing to provide their dog owner number when advertising or transferring a dog ☐ Other - please specify:
+37. Please specify any additional conditions with which dog breeders should comply: 38.
+On what grounds do you believe a local government could cancel a dog breeder registration? ☑ The dog breeder is convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law - But it must be cruelty related, not a minor infraction of he rules ☐ The dog breeder is convicted of an offence under Australian Consumer Law in relation to dogs they have sold or transferred ☐ Failing to provide their dog owner number on the microchips of the

+Questions - All puppies that they breed Failing to provide their dog owner number when advertising transferring a dog Other - please specify: or